Aleydis Van De Moortel

 - Undergraduate advising, Dept. of Classics, University of Tennessee, 2006-

-- Advisory Committee of MARCO (Medieval and Renaissance Curriculum and Outreach Project), College of Arts and Sciences, University of Tennessee, 2004-
+- Advisory Committee of MARCO (Medieval and Renaissance Curriculum and Outreach Project), College of Arts and Sciences, UT, 2004-

 - Managing Committee of the American School of Classical Studies at Athens, 2003-